-- Consult Disability-Centred Safety if your groups of students include students with disabilities. - For Class A pools. - Consult Risk Management. - The safety standards for this activity must be presented to the activity provider prior to the activity taking place.
+- Consult Disability-Centred Safety if your groups of students include students with disabilities. - Consult Risk Management. - The safety standards for this activity must be presented to the activity provider prior to the activity taking place.
 The activity provider must meet the minimum requirements listed in the safety standards.
-For more information on planning trips using outside providers, consult Outside Activity Providers. - All pools are governed by the Ontario Public Pool Regulation 565.
-Sections of this regulation have been highlighted, as they are of the utmost importance for the safety of students as they participate in swimming programs. - Consult Outdoor Education (Swimming Instructional) for a definition of and safety standards for instructional swimming in designated swim areas in lakes, ponds, and rivers. - Consult Outdoor Education (Swimming Leisure) for a definition of and safety standards for leisure swimming in lakes, ponds and rivers if, during an outdoor instructional swimming session, the focus moves from instructional to leisure swimming. - Consult Outdoor Education (Swimming on Watercraft and Land-based Trips) for a definition of and safety standards for swimming at Non-Designated Swim areas in lakes, ponds and rivers when on Outdoor Education watercraft and/or land-based trips. - Consult Swimming (Recreational) for a definition of Recreational time and safety standards for recreational swimming if, during an instructional swimming session, the focus moves to recreational swimming.
+For more information on planning trips using outside providers, consult Outside Activity Providers. - Designated Swim Areas (waterfront) in camps are governed by Ontario Regulation 503/17 (s.
+24 and 25). - Also consult Outdoor Education (General Procedures). - Consult Swimming if the activity occurs in a pool. - Consult Outdoor Education (Swimming Leisure) for a definition of and safety standards for leisure swimming if, during an instructional swimming session, the focus moves from instructional to leisure swimming. - Consult Outdoor Education (Swimming on Watercraft and Land-based Trips) for a definition of and safety standards for swimming at Non-Designated Swim areas in lakes, ponds and rivers when on Outdoor Education watercraft and/or land-based trips.